DiamondLightSource/dodal/docs/how-to/external-io-devices.md

 For example, many GDA-compatible features need disk IO as GDA relies heavily on XML files to define various variables.
 One may need a bluesky calibration plan to start with cached values - those could be in the filesystem or a key value store like Redis.

-At the moment direct IO inside plans is not allowed when inside the RunEngine context.
+Direct IO inside plans is not allowed when inside the RunEngine context.
 That means that all IO operations must happen through ophyd-async devices.

 ## Extant examples